apache/incubator-quarks/DEVELOPMENT.md

 * Java 8 - The development setup assumes Java 8 and Linux.

-These are optional

-* Android SDK - Allows building of Android specific modules.
-Set the environment variable `ANDROID_SDK_PLATFORM` to the location of the Android platform so that ${ANDROID_SDK_PLATFORM}/android.jar points to a valid jar.

 ### Building a Binary Release Bundle

 Building an Edgent binary release bundle: